Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 6.1 =
+* Fix: Forms with redirect confirmation actions were redirecting when saving a draft entry.
+* Fix: An extra comma was causing the editor for views to break in PHP versions 7.2 and lower.
+* Fix: Formidable settings have been updated to avoid PHP 8.2 deprecation messages.
+* Fix: Label position styles were being applied to all fields in styler previews, not just fields with the default label position setting.
+* Fix: The sidebar has been moved back to below the entry details when printing an entry.

 = 6.0.1 =
 * Fix: Custom CSS was not properly migrating to global settings, appearing empty instead.